Open Integration Engine (OIE) Consulting & Migration

 Yes.
 MirthSync is fully compatible with OIE because both MirthSync and OIE communicate through the same REST API that Mirth Connect exposes.
 MirthSync connects to your OIE instance, pulls channel definitions into a local Git-tracked directory structure, and pushes changes back — exactly as it does with Mirth Connect.
 This enables the same DevOps workflows: branch-based channel development, pull-request code reviews for JavaScript transforms, automated CI/CD deployment pipelines, and multi-environment promotion (dev, staging, production).
 The MirthSync CLI, MirthSync VS Code Extension, and MirthSync Plugin all work with OIE without any configuration changes beyond the server URL.
 Saga IT includes MirthSync CI/CD setup as part of every OIE deployment and migration engagement.

-Mirth Connect was available as open-source software under the Mozilla Public License (MPL) for over a decade, making it the most widely deployed integration engine in healthcare.
-In March 2025, NextGen Healthcare — which had acquired the Mirth Connect product through its purchase of Mirth Corporation — discontinued the free open-source distribution and transitioned to a commercial per-channel or enterprise licensing model.
+Mirth Connect was available as open-source software under the Mozilla Public License (MPL) for over a decade, making it among the most widely deployed integration engines in healthcare.
+In March 2025, NextGen Healthcare — whose predecessor Quality Systems Inc. acquired Mirth Corporation in 2013 (and rebranded as NextGen Healthcare in 2019) — discontinued the free open-source distribution and transitioned to a commercial per-channel or enterprise licensing model.
 This change affected thousands of organizations that had been running Mirth Connect without a commercial agreement.
-In response, Qvera released Open Integration Engine (OIE) as a community-maintained fork that preserves the original open-source licensing terms.
-Organizations now have three options: adopt NextGen's commercial Mirth Connect licensing, migrate to OIE for continued open-source access, or evaluate alternative integration engines like Rhapsody, Corepoint, or Iguana.
+In response, a community of healthcare IT practitioners launched the Open Integration Engine (OIE) as a vendor-neutral, MPL 2.0 community fork governed by a non-profit Steering Committee.
+A second MPL 2.0 fork, BridgeLink, is supported by its maintaining vendor.
+Organizations now have several options: adopt NextGen's commercial Mirth Connect licensing, migrate to OIE or BridgeLink for continued open-source access, or evaluate alternative integration engines like Rhapsody, Corepoint, or Iguana.

 Related Services